melizalab/comp-neurosci/resources/textbooks.md

 # Scientific programming and Python

+- VanderPlas J (2016) Python Data Science Handbook.
+O'Reilly.
+The full text of this book is available [here](https://jakevdp.github.io/PythonDataScienceHandbook/) as a complete set of Jupyter notebooks that you can run locally or in [Google Colab](https://colab.research.google.com).
+The first four chapters are highly recommended.
 - Langtangen HP (2016) A Primer on Scientific Programming with Python.
 5th ed.
 Springer: Berlin Heidelberg.

 # General mathematics and statistics